Aly-Tomato/CS584_ConvexHullProject/README.md

-### Convex Hull Problem: An comparison of Jarvis March and Graham Scan Algorithms
+### Convex Hull Problem: A Comparison of Jarvis March and Graham Scan Algorithms

 This project serves as a final project submission for Dan Leblanc's CS 584 Algorithm Design and Analysis class at Portland State University.